Unleash the pride of your Scottish side with the Kincardine Scottish Pipe Band

 All pipers and drummers are welcome to march and play with the band – the only rule is proper dress is required.
 The Kincardine Pipe Band has played host to musicians from all over the world and would love to include you.

-It looks like there aren't many listings for the summer season.
+It looks like there aren't many listings for the fall season.
 Please try another season.